-In an effort to reduce Comfort Partners Program enrollment barriers, the Comfort Partners Working Group will administer a location-based eligibility pilot.
-The pilot will attempt to remove the burden of income verification and create more trust with interested, yet hesitant, potential customers in the communities we serve.
-The pilot will also attempt to learn whether this new approach can create marketing/outreach efficiencies, achieve savings in less time, reduce administrative costs, and improve cost effectiveness.
-The Working Group and program implementation vendors will document lessons learned at the completion of this pilot to report on the results and the viability for future statewide permanent implementation.
+In an effort to reduce enrollment barriers into the Program, the Comfort Partners Working Group ("Working Group") will administer a location-based eligibility pilot ("Pilot").
+The Pilot will attempt to remove the burden of income verification and create more trust with interested, yet hesitant, potential customers in the communities we serve.
+The Pilot will also attempt to discover whether this new approach can create marketing/outreach efficiencies, achieve savings in less time, reduce administrative costs, and improve cost effectiveness.
+The Working Group and program implementation vendors will document lessons learned at the completion of this Pilot to report on the results and the viability for future statewide permanent implementation.

-Using census tract data, the Comfort Partners Working Group will select six (6) low-income neighborhoods, equitably distributed geographically throughout the state, to pilot the initiative.
+Using census tract data, the Working Group will select six (6) low-income neighborhoods, equitably distributed geographically throughout the state, to pilot the initiative.
 Customers residing within the geographical boundaries of those specific low-income neighborhoods will be eligible to participate in Comfort Partners without providing income verification documentation.
 Customers will be required to self-certify their income by signing a program income verification statement.
 All other program eligibility rules remain in effect and must be verified by the vendor.
 If fraud is suspected, implementation vendors will follow the current CP Procedures Manual suspected fraud guidelines.

 Future utility-administered moderate-income weatherization programs are proposing a similar approach to eligibility verification in moderate-income neighborhoods.
-A collaborative and equitable relationship between the two programs with regards to outreach and enrollment will be critical and this pilot should help to develop best practices in advance.
+A collaborative and equitable relationship between the two programs with regards to outreach and enrollment will be critical, and this Pilot should help to develop best practices in advance.